-In 2009 I converted an existing business I owned into pretty much the first 'paddock to plate' cafe/restaurant in Australia (named Slow Down) before 'paddock to plate' existed as a term there.
+In 2009 I converted an existing restaurant I owned into the first 'paddock to plate' cafe/restaurant in Australia (named Slow Down) before 'paddock to plate' existed as a term there.
 We bought directly from local farmers, producers, brewers, wineries, and distillers and literally had farmers walking in through the front door when we were open and talking to customers about what they were delivering.
 Provenance became key and telling the story of the food on the plate became our 'thing'.

-I'm learning about new ways of running economies so (at the tender age of 58) I can attempt to bring together my experience, skills, knowledge and passion, to contribute in whatever way I can to the change that's needed.
+I'm learning about new ways of running economies so (at the tender age of 61) I can attempt to bring together my experience, skills, knowledge and passion, to contribute in whatever way I can to the change that's needed.

 Nothing to see here yet.